How To Build An AI Kill Switch That Actually Works

 Architecting the Surgical Circuit Breaker

 This requires an identity-based termination layer.
-Never assign static API keys or direct database credentials to an autonomous workflow.
-Use dynamic, short-lived session tokens generated by an intermediate gateway.
+Never assign static API keys, permanent bearer tokens, or direct database credentials to an autonomous workflow.
+Doing so creates a single point of failure that is incredibly difficult to rotate during a live incident.

 Soft Limits vs. Hard Kill Switches

-| Feature | Soft API Limits | Hard AI Kill Switches |
+| Feature | Soft API Limits / System Prompts | Hard Middleware Kill Switches |

 |---|---|---|